 The standard S10 features a 6.1-inch screen, like the Apple iPhone XR, while the S10+ comes with a 6.4-inch screen like the Galaxy Note 9.
 All have a Dynamic AMOLED display with an aspect ratio of 19:9.

-The Galaxy S10, S10+ and S10 5G all have a dual-edge Infinity O display with an ultrasonic fingerprint sensor under the screen, while the Galaxy S10e has a flat Infinity O display with no under-display fingerprint sensor.
+The Galaxy S10, S10+ and S10 5G all have a dual-edge Infinity-O display with an ultrasonic fingerprint sensor under the screen, while the Galaxy S10e has a flat Infinity-O display with no under-display fingerprint sensor.

 The S10e has a Full HD+ resolution while the other three Galaxy S10 devices offer a Quad HD+ resolution.
 That means the S10 has the sharpest display in terms of pixel density.
+Having reviewed the Galaxy S10+, we can say it's one of the best displays you'll find on a mobile device.

 - S10e: Dual rear, single front